peterpeterparker/web-photo-filter/README.md

 <web-photo-filter src="assets/img/test.jpg" filter="sepia"></web-photo-filter>
 ```

 The only required parameter is the img `src` tag.

-Note: Currently, the component does not support URL based images such as `https://url.com/myimage.jpg`
+It also supports images provided as `https` if the `anonymous` [crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) can be use.

 ### Filter